SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 4.md

 ---
-name: 'Answer 3 : Sous-ventrière'
+name: 'Answer 3 : From the towel'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|275|Sous-ventrière
+title: quiz|465|From the towel
 labels: ''
 assignees: ''